CartoDB/carto-react-template/DEVELOPERS.md

 yarn updateSupportedBrowsers
 ```

-## Using locally the CARTO for React lib packages
+## Using locally the CARTO for React library

-In order to work side by side with a local version of the `CARTO for React lib` packages (available at https://github.com/CartoDB/carto-react`), follow these instructions:
+In order to work side by side with a local version of the `CARTO for React library` packages (available at https://github.com/CartoDB/carto-react`), follow these instructions:

 ```bash
 git clone https://github.com/CartoDB/carto-react.git